vbrusca/LoxLang/README.md

 To demonstrate the extensibility we'll look at the Java version but the C# version is almost identical.

 <pre>
-public Interpreter(HashMap<Object, HandleLoxCallables> handleCalls, HandleLoxGlobals externalGlobals) {
+public Interpreter(HashMap&lt;Object, HandleLoxCallables&gt; handleCalls, HandleLoxGlobals externalGlobals) {
    this.handleCalls = handleCalls;
    this.externalGlobals = externalGlobals;
    initialize();